Frequently Asked Questions

 Do I need to be physically fit to do classical or historical fencing?

 In a word, yes.
 To correctly perform actions in time requires a certain level of balance, strength, flexibility, and body awareness—not that of an elite athlete, but that of a reasonably fit human being.
 However, these things can be acquired!
 If you are not currently in shape, learning to use a sword gives you far more motivation to take up and pursue a fitness regimen than joining a gym.
+It will also help your posture and teach you to use your body more efficiently.
 The key to lifetime fitness is to find an activity you enjoy and to practice it regularly.

 How can you train on days when you're not fencing?
 Be as active as possible.
 Walk instead of driving (or park as far away as you can).
 Think of ways to make fencing postures and actions part of your daily routine.
 Brush your teeth en garde.
 Make disengages around doorknobs.
 Take up a complementary daily exercise: riding horses, yoga, dance, walking, and swimming all blend well with fencing.
 Alexander Technique helps with body awareness and integrated movement.